 Waste-to-Energy 2050: Clean Technologies for Sustainable Waste Management

 Waste management is a crucial topic for the sustainable development of our society.
-Globally, waste generation is expected to grow by roughly 60% by 2050.
+Worldwide, waste generation is expected to grow by roughly 60% by 2050 (World Bank data).

 The cooperation of all the parties involved – politics, research, industry, policymakers and civil society – is essential.
 The Waste-to-Energy sector is ready to play its part!